The Web address of this

 checklist.
 The more you practice and tailor these options, the more

-automatic they'll become.Circle, check, or star any of these with
+automatic they'll become.Circle, check, or star any of these that

 full responsibility for communicating effectively.
 Kids don't

-know how yet, so blaming them is unrealistic and abusive.
+know how yet, so blaming them is unmerited and abusive.
 Your job is to

 patiently show and teach them how to communicate in all situations.
 Part of this